 The goal of this learning experience is for the resident to increase psychiatric knowledge and develop a better understanding of committee processes, functions, and management.
-The resident will be an active member of the Incompetent to Stand Trail (IST) Psychopharmacology Panel, Department of Mental Health (DMH) Psychopharmacology Panel (State-Level Panel), Fulton State Hospital (FSH) Psychopharmacology Committee (formerly known as the Clozapine Review Committee), IST Committee, Research Committee, P&T Committee, General Medical Staff Meeting, Trauma Informed Care Consultation Team, Antimicrobial Stewardship Program, Pharmacist meetings, and Pharmacy Staff meetings.
+The resident will be an active member of the Incompetent to Stand Trial (IST) Psychopharmacology Panel, IST Committee, Department of Mental Health (DMH) Psychopharmacology Panel (State-Level Panel), Research Committee, P&T Committee, General Medical Staff Meeting, Trauma Informed Care Consultation Team, Pharmacist meetings, and Pharmacy Staff meetings.
 The resident may attend the Medical Staff committee meetings on a consultative and observational basis, provide in-services, and to discuss pharmacy projects.

 Purpose of Committees and Panels: